exoclime/HELIOS-K/README.md

  * doStoreFullK: When set to one, then the full unsorted opacity function is written to the file 'Out_< name >.dat'.
  * doStoreSK: When set to 1, then the per bin sorted opacity function is written to the file 'Out_< name >_bin.dat'.
 When set to 2, then the per bin sorted opacity function is written to different bin files 'Out_< name >_bin< bin number >.dat'.
  * nbins: number of bins
- * binsfile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the bins, which can be irregular.
+ * binsfile: A '-' ignores this option, otherwise this option specifies a filename which contains the edges of the bins, which can be irregular.
 This option overrides the numin, numax and nbins arguments.
  * OutputEdgesFile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the output locations in y for each bin.
  * kmin: minimal value for the opacity function
  * qalphaL: q value in the Lorentz half width q = Pself / P
  * doMean: Calculate the Planck and Rosseland opacity means
  * Units: The units of the opacities.
 0: cm^2 / g, 1: cm^2 / molecule
  * ReplaceFile: When set to 1, then all output files are overwritten, when set to 0 then the data is appended to the existing files.
+ * RLOW: When this is set to 1, then the line wings are computed with a 10 times coarser resolution.

 # Console Arguments #
 Instead of using the parameter file, some arguments can also be passed as console arguments.
 The console arguments have the highest priority and are overwriting the arguments of the param.dat file.
 The options are: